Course Descriptons By Program

-JUS466 - Leadership & Ethics in Criminal Justice
+JUS466 - Leadership and Ethics in Criminal Justice

-This course introduces the individual principles and theories of effective leadership and ethics specific to criminal justice and professional security organizations.
-This is a special type of leadership and ethics designed specifically for the professional working in a dynamic and hostile environment.
-It is common for public service professionals in the first responder, law enforcement, corrections, security or any professional field in the justice arena to unexpectedly be placed in a temporary or permanent leadership position, or be promoted to a supervisory position, with little or no leadership and ethics education or additional preparation.
-A critical part of the leadership and ethics course is the analysis and evaluation of ethics and value-based leadership and the definition of leadership and its key components.
+This course teaches the individual principles and theories of effective leadership and ethics.
+It is common for unit members in the First Responder, Law Enforcement, Corrections, Security, or any justice professional field to unexpectedly be placed in a temporary or permanent leadership position; or, be promoted to a supervisory position---with little or no leadership, ethics education, or additional preparation.
+During this leadership and ethics course we will explore and discuss Ethics and Value-Based Leadership, the definition of leadership and its key components.
 Theories of leadership and leadership styles will be examined.
-The leadership framework will be discussed: what a leader must be, which includes values, ethics and attributes such as loyalty, duty, respect, selflessness, honor, integrity, personal courage, and mental, physical and emotional attributes; what a leader must know, which includes skills such as interpersonal, conceptual, technical and tactical; and what a leader must do, which includes a leader's influencing, operating and improving actions in a dynamic environment.
-The challenge of initially taking charge of an organization will also be emphasized.
-The class will include situational critical-thinking exercises and conclude with an in-class capstone exercise.
-Prerequisites: JUS 101.
-(3 crs.)
-Seniors only.
+The leadership framework will be discussed: What a leader must be, which includes values, ethics, and attributes such as loyalty, duty, respect, selflessness, honor, integrity personal courage, and mental, physical, and emotional attributes.
+What a leader must know, which includes skills such as interpersonal, conceptual, technical and tactical.
+What a leader must do, which includes a leader's influencing, operating, and improving actions.
+The challenge of initially taking charge of a unit will also be emphasized.
+The class will include situational critical thinking exercises and conclude with an in-class capstone exercise.

 JUS485 - Forensic Law